pebble-dev/rebblestore-api/README.md

 2. Run either `make` to build everything, or `go build -v .` to just build the go executable;
 3. You can run the api with `./rebblestore-api`, or run the tests with `./rebblestore-api-tests`.

+### Auth service

+You need the Rebble Authentication service to be able to create and login to an account.

+Head over to [rebble-auth](https://github.com/pebble-dev/rebble-auth) and follow the README instructions.

+Make sure your `authUrl` key in `rebblestore-api.json` corresponds to the URL of the auth service.

 ### Database

 Instructions to setup the database: